karfau/plantuml-docker/README.md

 ## Contribute

-To build the image run `./build-docker.sh` and make sure `JAVA_HOME` is set for the gradle wrapper to work.
+To build the image run `./build-docker.sh` and make sure `JAVA_HOME` is set for the gradle wrapper to work (can be set in `.env` if needed on your system).
 Run `./test-docker.sh` to see if everything still works as expected.

 ## Related